BNSC1/android-notes/README.md

 - `Guldeline`: specifies a fixed distance in dp or in percent based on the layout's size

+- `Flow`: a virtual layout which is able to wrap other views without adding a level to the layout hierarchy

+- `Layer`:

+- `Group`:

 ## Dependency Injection

 `activityViewModels()`: injects viewmodel shared in the activity